EduardoZepeda/coffee-bytes-hugo/content/posts/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.en.md

 var gravedad int = 123
 ```

-It is also possible to let the compiler intuit the data type with the walrus (groundhog) operator.
+It is also possible to **let the compiler intuit the data type with the walrus (groundhog) operator**.
 This type of assignment **is only possible within the scope of a function**.

 ```go
 gravedad := 123